BenK/drupal-computed_field/README.txt

 tables, etc. The drawback of this is of course that you need to know some php to use it.

-Computed Field requires the content module (cck).
+Computed Field requires the field module.

 -------------------------Update-------------------------------